SELF MYOFASCIAL RELEASE AND FOAM ROLLING

 Having a pliable, mobile body is crucial for performing movement of any kind.
 Flexibility is a key component of physical fitness and stretching is extremely important.
 However, although stretching lengthens the muscle, it will have little effect on dysfunctional patterns of movement caused by tension in the fascia.
 A foam roller applies pressure to the soft tissue, which stretching does not.

-Decreases myofascial soreness
+Decreases muscle soreness

 Corrects myofascial imbalances (caused by adhesions and scar tissue) therefore helping to prevent injuries